Stopping Sexual Harassment in Orange County Workplaces One Case at a Time

 Victims can also enact change in other ways.
 Many are speaking to the press.
 Media reports of egregious sexual misconduct have led to a revolution in the American workforce.
 Never before has anyone demanded—and created—systemic change—as radically as in recent months.
 Victims are also becoming involved in advocacy efforts and public awareness campaigns.
 These, too, are efforts with big impacts.

-If you have been victimized by sexual harassment, an attorney can help determine which steps are right for you.
+If you have been victimized by sexual harassment, an Orange County sexual harassment lawyer can help determine which steps are right for you.
 Each case is different, and the facts of your particular situation will determine the best way to respond to illegal conduct in the workplace.
 A sexual harassment lawyer can help you determine which tools are best for remedying your situation.
 An attorney can also help you report sexual harassment to your employer in formal written legal communications, negotiate a settlement of your claim, determine whether a lawsuit is necessary, file and litigate your sexual harassment claims in court.

 As an advocate, an attorney may also help you speak with the media and determine how best to bring your employer’s conduct to light.
 All of these actions will help hold harassers and employers accountable for sexual harassment, and help prevent it from spreading throughout the workplace.

-Experienced Orange County Sexual Harassment Lawyers Protecting the Rights of Victims
+Experienced Orange County Sexual Harassment Lawyer Protecting the Rights of Victims

 **We do not represent perpetrators of sexual harassment or those who are accused of sexually harassing behavior.